Fishing in St. Augustine: 8 Things to Know

 You'll find plenty of tips in this list of things to know about fishing in St. Augustine.

 With so many fishing opportunities in St. Augustine, it helps to have an angling game-plan before your trip so that you make the most of your time.
 First, determine if you plan to do saltwater fishing, freshwater, or both.
 This will help you narrow down the time of year to visit and when to look for lodging.

-As the oldest city in the United States, you will want to do a bit of homework to take in some of the other experiences in St. Augustine.
-There is plenty to see and experience in the historic district, or you can plan an Intracoastal Ecology tour with St. Augustine Ecotours, so you can learn more about the natural elements in the waters where you will be fishing.
+As the oldest city in the United States, you will want to do a bit of homework to take in some of St. Augustine's top tourist attractions.
+There is plenty to see and experience in the historic district, or you can plan an Intracoastal Ecology tour with St. Augustine Eco Tours to learn more about the natural elements in the waters where you will be fishing.

 There are almost as many guides and fishing charters available in St. Augustine as there are ways to fish.
 They are specialized, which helps you get on the fish that you desire to catch during your visit.
 Most charters offer all-inclusive half-day or full-day fishing outings inshore and offshore.

 For deep sea fishing out of St. Augustine, some charters will take anglers as far as 30 miles out into the blue Atlantic, where they can target black sea bass, gag grouper, vermillion snapper, cobia, dolphin fish (mahi-mahi), blackfin tuna, and wahoo.
 There are other charters that will go farther out for sport fish.